EricRob/IntelligentDiagnosis/README.md

 python process.py --conf=custom_config.file
 ```

-By defauly process.py will create all train, valid, and test sets.
+By default process.py will create all train, valid, and test sets.
 If you want to create only a certain set, specify with the `--set` argument:
 ```
 python process.py --set=train
 ```